School of Science and Engineering

 Academic Integrity

 Students, faculty and staff members share the responsibility to maintain a learning environment of mutual trust and integrity.
-Since Parks College seeks to prepare students for lives of integrity and for occupations of trust, it regards all acts of academic dishonesty as matters of serious concern.
-Dishonest conduct includes, but is not limited to, cheating, falsification, plagiarism, sabotage, concealment, collusion, and conflicts of interest.
+Since the School of Science and Engineering seeks to prepare students for lives of integrity and for occupations of trust, it regards all acts of academic dishonesty as matters of serious concern.
+Dishonest conduct includes, but is not limited to, cheating, falsification, plagiarism, sabotage, concealment, collusion and conflicts of interest.

 Grade Appeal